Mon-Fri 9am to 5:30pm

 Cabins

 Top-rated coasts.
 Bow-to-stern boasts.
 The best of both worlds combine for an all-in-one adventure on the Amplified Freedom of the Seas®.
 Wherever you choose to wander, you'll find plenty of unparalleled thrills onboard in between adventures ashore.
-Like adrenaline-pumping slides and rides right on deck.
-A new pool scene designed to level up your time in the sun.
-And fresh, authentic flavors that will satisfy any craving.
+Like adrenaline-pumping slides and rides here on deck.
+A new pool scene designed to upgrade your time in the sun.
+And fresh, authentic flavours that will satisfy any craving.

 In the unlikely event that a guest onboard being charged the daily automatic gratuity does not receive satisfactory service, the guest may request to modify the daily amount at their discretion by visiting Guest Services onboard and will be able to do so until the morning of their departure.
 Guests who have pre-paid their gratuity will not see a daily charge during their cruise.